Everything you need to know about Beautycounter shutting down + Beautycounter alternatives simplified!

 What Beautycounter alternatives would I recommend?

 I know a lot of people are now looking for alternatives to Beautycounter!
 My goal on the internet as I say in every video, is: “to make lower footprint living a little less complicated.”
-Finding the value driven brands we need is hugely important.
-And can take a lot of work so I want to help how I can.
+Finding the value driven brands we need can take a lot of work.
+So I’m here to help how I can!
 (Honestly while I know brands I love and recommend, I’m still working on a guide for exact switches as I wasn’t expecting this Beautycounter news.
 Stay tuned for a more precise guide!)
 And remember, there are many options depending on what you’re looking for, beyond this list.
-This is just what would be my choices by my values.
+I know people are going to other direct sales companies and I think the skincare at both Crunchi and Arbonne are better options that’s not my choice as a next step.
+This below is just what MY personal choices are by my values.
+Cos that’s what I always share!
 And I also don’t know every brand – I’m happy to look into and give my opinion on any brand – just ask me.

 One of my top resources for easy skincare and makeup shopping in the US is an online store called Credo.
-I think it takes the hard work out of shopping a variety of brands.
-And only stocks brands that hold sustainable and safer values and certifications.
+They stock hundreds of better, cleaner, more sustainable brands with stringent criteria on who they will stock.
+They only stocks brands that hold sustainable and safer values and certifications.
+I think it takes the hard work out of shopping… which we want.

-My top picks from Credo as Beautycounter Alternatives for Skincare and Makeup:
+My top picks as Beautycounter Alternatives for Skincare and Makeup (for the US, Canada, UK and Europe.)

 A female founded B Corp with all the values Beautycounter has, to the highest degree.
 I’ve loved them over the last 5 years and I’m happy to provide suggestions.
 They have free duties paid shipping if your order is large enough.
 But for easy you can also order some of their best sellers through Credo.